JDLabOrg/IUManual-EN/advanced_prototype_mode.rst

 .. image:: resource/scenario/ic_SB_screen.png

-Displays **Screen Definition** about selected page.
+Displays **Node Definition** about selected page.
 You can add or change content in screen description or exception area.
+Double-clicking thumbnails on canvas also displays **Node Definition**.